mlswg/mls-protocol/draft-ietf-mls-protocol.md

 # Extensibility

 The base MLS protocol can be extended in a few ways.
-New ciphersuites can be added to enable the use of new cryptographic algorithms.
+New cipher suites can be added to enable the use of new cryptographic algorithms.
 New types of proposals can be used to perform new actions within an epoch.
 Extension fields can be used to add additional information to the protocol.
 In this section, we discuss some constraints on these extensibility mechanisms that are necessary to ensure broad interoperability.

-## Additional Ciphersuites
+## Additional Cipher Suites

-As discussed in {{ciphersuites}}, MLS allows the participants in a group to negotiate the cryptographic algorithms used within the group.
+As discussed in {{cipher-suites}}, MLS allows the participants in a group to negotiate the cryptographic algorithms used within the group.
 This extensibility is important for maintaining the security of the protocol over time {{?RFC7696}}.
-It also creates a risk of interoperability failure due to clients not supporting a common ciphersuite.
+It also creates a risk of interoperability failure due to clients not supporting a common cipher suite.

-The ciphersuite registry defined in {{mls-ciphersuites}} attempts to strike a balance on this point.
+The cipher suite registry defined in {{mls-cipher-suites}} attempts to strike a balance on this point.
 On the one hand, the base policy for the registry is Specification Required, a fairly low bar designed to avoid the need for standards work in cases where different ciphers are needed for niche applications.
 On the other hand, there is a higher bar (Standards Action) for ciphers to set the Recommended field in the registry.
-This higher bar is there in part to ensure that the interoperability implications of new ciphersuites are considered.
+This higher bar is there in part to ensure that the interoperability implications of new cipher suites are considered.

-MLS ciphersuites are defined independent of MLS versions, so that in principle, the same ciphersuite can be used across versions.
-Standards work defining new versions of MLS should consider whether it is desirable for the new version to be compatible with existing ciphersuites, or whether the new version should rule out some ciphersuites.
+MLS cipher suites are defined independent of MLS versions, so that in principle, the same cipher suite can be used across versions.
+Standards work defining new versions of MLS should consider whether it is desirable for the new version to be compatible with existing cipher suites, or whether the new version should rule out some cipher suites.
 For example, a new version could follow the example of HTTP/2, which restricted the set of allowed TLS ciphers (see {{Section 9.2.2 of ?RFC9113}}).